Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 IBHS FORTIFIED Construction

-1. Surplus lines carriers — non-admitted insurers that specialize in hard-to-place risks, often at significantly higher cost with fewer consumer protections
+1. Surplus lines carriers, non-admitted insurers that specialize in hard-to-place risks, often at higher cost with fewer consumer protections

 Pros

-• Wind mitigation credits can save up to 30% on wind premiums
+• Wind mitigation can cut hurricane/wind premium by up to 88%

 Cons

-Yes — and significantly.
 Insurers don't treat all coastal properties the same.
 Your premium and coverage requirements depend heavily on exactly how close you are to the water and what type of waterfront you're near.
+Industry data suggests you need to be roughly 2 or more miles from the shoreline before pricing starts becoming more favorable.

 Property Type Distance to Water Risk Level Key Insurance Impact

-Beachfront / Oceanfront 0–500 ft from open ocean Highest FEMA Zone V/VE; highest premiums; wind + flood mandatory
+Beachfront / Oceanfront 0 to 500 ft from open ocean Highest FEMA Zone V/VE; highest premiums; wind + flood mandatory

 Waterfront (bay, river, lake) Direct waterfront, non-ocean High FEMA Zone A/AE common; flood required; lower wind risk

-Near-Coastal 500 ft – 1 mile Moderate–High May still require wind or flood coverage; surcharges apply
+Near-Coastal 500 ft to 2 miles Moderate to High May still require wind or flood coverage; surcharges apply

 Smart Savings Made Simple!